 The dimensions vary depending on a city’s or region's spatial structure.
-The regional aspect of the quality of life concept is also addressed in the OECD report "How's Life in Your Region?"
-These concepts are currently used by Eurostat and the EU regional policies with regard to regional and municipal analyses.
+The regional aspect of the quality of life concept is also addressed in the OECD report "How's Life in Your Region?".
+Since 2017, Eurostat has published a selection of indicators in the “Regions and Cities Illustrated” web-based tool.

 Quality of life is a multi-dimensional concept in which the dimensions are connected to one another.
 A good education, for example, can lead to a higher income and in this way positively influence housing conditions.